-During a period, the uterus sheds the lining that has built up in case of pregnancy.
-While a woman can experience uterine bleeding during pregnancy, it will not be due to a period.
+A person can experience uterine bleeding during pregnancy.
+However, it will generally not be due to a period.

 In this article, we take an in-depth look at menstruation and pregnancy and discuss other potential causes of bleeding during pregnancy.